 - 20 of the Top Stocks to Buy (Including the Two Every Investor Should Own)

 - What Is an ETF?

 - How to Beat the Market

-Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
-Teresa Kersten, an employee of LinkedIn, a Microsoft subsidiary, is a member of The Motley Fool's board of directors.
+Teresa Kersten, an employee of LinkedIn, a Microsoft subsidiary, is a member of The Motley Fool’s board of directors.
 Leo Sun has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Alphabet (A shares), Alphabet (C shares), Microsoft, and NVIDIA.
-The Motley Fool owns shares of Qualcomm.
-The Motley Fool recommends Broadcom Ltd and Xilinx.
+The Motley Fool owns shares of and recommends Apple and Microsoft.
+The Motley Fool owns shares of Qualcomm and has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
 The Motley Fool has a disclosure policy.